Oregon Route 217: History

 OR 217 originally ran along surface streets before it was relocated to freeway sections.
 The highway started at the junction of OR 8 and Hall Boulevard. in Beaverton, continuing along Hall Boulevard through Beaverton, Progress, Metzger, and Tigard for 7 mi until it reached Durham Road.
 There, it took a left onto Durham Road, following it for about 0.8 mi until the intersection with Boones Ferry Road.
 It remained on Boones Ferry Road through Durham, Tualatin, and Wilsonville for about 8 mi, crossing the Willamette River on the Boones Ferry and continuing south for another 5 mi until finally ending at OR 99E at Aurora, for a grand total of about 20 mi or so.
 The southern terminus was scaled back to Wilsonville (current I-5 exit 286) with the completion of I-5 to Portland.
 This older highway, called the Beaverton-Aurora Highway, was kept in the state highway system as the Beaverton-Tualatin Highway No. 141, and was recently given the route designation OR 141.

 The freeway carrying OR 217 was built in the mid-1960s to early 1970s in several stages, generally beginning at the south end.
 The full length of the freeway was repaved for the first time in the mid-1980s, along with the replacement of metal median barriers with concrete dividers.
 By 1985, approximately 60,000 to 68,000 vehicles used OR 217 daily.
 The intersection of OR 217 and US 26 in Beaverton was replaced with an interchange in 1986 after two years of construction.

+In December 2021, ODOT started construction on the Auxiliary Lanes Project, which aims to add a southbound auxiliary lane from exit 2A to exit 6 and a northbound auxiliary lane from exit 6 to exit 4.
+The Allen Boulevard southbound on-ramp and Denney Road southbound off-ramp have been removed for a new frontage road being constructed in place of it.
+The frontage road opened in November 2023.
+In late 2025, the Auxiliary Lanes Project was completed.
+The project is expected to decrease crashes by 20-30% and save 73,000 hours of travel time annually.
+Final cleanup and landscaping work is continuing into 2026.